ucsb-teaching-cs/s21/hw/teaching_demo.md

 * Upload your materials to Gauchospace to the "Teaching Demo" assignment.

-After your presesntation, you will receive a link with the recording and a form through which you can submit your reflection.
+After your presentation, you will receive a link with the recording and a form through which you can submit your reflection.

 If, for some reason, you would be unable to lead your demo live during our lecture, then send me an email **before Friday**, with the subject "CS 190J Teaching Demo" and the link to your pre-recorded video.
 In that email, let me know whether you'd be able to lead the assessment activity during the lecture; otherwise, the materials and the instructions for how to lead it should be uploaded to the corresponding (also **before Friday** during which you are supposed to present, i.e., aim to upload it on Thursday night the latest).